 In 1981, Don Wilson established Wilson Advertising.
-In August 1989, he founded the Kokomo Perspective, a weekly newspaper focused almost solely on reporting Howard County events and their impact on local residents.
-Over the past 20 years, the Perspective has grown to become the most dominant media sources in Howard County, according to the most recent market surveys.
+In August 1989, he founded the Kokomo Perspective, a weekly newspaper focused solely on reporting Howard County events and their impact on local residents.
+In 2016, local attorney Brian Oaks purchased the paper.
+For the past 29 years, the Perspective has grown to become the most dominant media source in Howard County, according to market surveys.

 Error!
 There was an error processing your request.

 - 24 new cases of COVID-19, one new death over the weekend

 - Vacant Marsh could be answer to north end’s food desert woes

 - KPD recommends ‘Predators Exposed’ Facebook page be shut down

 - Plans still underway to spin up former Kokomo Pottery